SergeKry/stat_track/README.md

 # stat_track

-Single project that contains two Django projects.
+Single repo that contains two Django projects.
 Both are dockerized and can be run with docker-compose.
 Two apps are communicating via Django Rest Framework.
 Using PostgreSQL as database.
-Celery is used for scheduled tasks
+Celery is used for scheduled tasks.
+Redis is used as cache to reduce the load for API.

+Bootstrap 5 is used for better visual style.
+Some JavScript on client side and JS library for building charts.

 How to run:
 prepare your environment variables.